Mugdha001/sp19-202-westeros/README.md

  - Design and coding of the Observer pattern to handle the ScoreBoard actor.
  - UML Diagrams for the Observer Pattern
  - User stories completed
+ - Created the 1 minute promo video for the game

 2. Jai Chattre
 3. Mugdha Wadikar